---port 8080 This is the port of the Ambari Server.
-If the Ambari Server is configured to use HTTPS, please use the

-HTTPS port and add the -s parameter to configure

-HTTPS as the communication protocol.
+This is the port of the Ambari Server.
+If the Ambari Server is configured to use HTTPS, please use the HTTPS port and add the -s parameter to configure HTTPS as the communication protocol.

---cluster cl1 This is the name of the cluster that is being managed by Ambari.
+This is the name of the cluster that is being managed by Ambari.
 To find the name of your cluster, look in the upper right and corner of the Ambari Web UI, just to the left of the background operations and alerts.

---username adminThis is the name of a user that is an "Ambari Admin".
+This is the name of a user that is an "Ambari Admin".

---password admin This is the password of the aforementioned user.
+This is the password of the aforementioned user.

-stored.
+This is the location where the backed up data will be stored.
 Data will be backed up to this local directory path on each host that is running an Infra Solr instance in the cluster.
 So, if you have 3 Infra Solr server instances and you use --backup-base-path=/home/solr/backup, this directory will be created on all 3 hosts and the data for that host will be backed up to this path.